 Each level contains a set of problems worth a fixed number of points based on its difficulty.
 When you solve a problem, you send your answer (or 'key') to a scoring server, which adds the problem's value to your team's score.
 A team earns the respective number of points regardless of the progress of other teams.
 At the end of the competition the team(s) with the highest scores are the winners.
 Scores are calculated independent of time, but time will be used as a tie breaker.

-As far as we know, no one has ever tried a competition like this.
-However, there are a few CTFs which are more friendly to those just starting out in the field, or computer security related competitions for high school students:
+Along with picoCTF, there are several CTFs that are friendly to those just starting out in the field, as well as other computer-security related competitions for high school students:

 Our goal is not at all to exclude anyone interested in learning about computer security.
 However, we think it is important to be able to keep track of who the participants are in our competition to better suit the challenges to their level.
 This requires that we are able to collect accurate data and associate each team with an academic institution.
 Unfortunately, the most feasible way for us to accomplish this is to require all participants be associated with a school located in the United States, so that we can verify their information.
-After the competition has completed, we will release our training materials and competition problems on the web so that anyone interested can make use of the resource.
-If you are an international student and register, you will not be eligible for prizes.
+Note that you may still play in picoCTF as an international student (by selecting the appropriate country during registration), but you will not be eligible for prizes.

 Yes!
-Anyone can play, but only eligible teams will be able to win and receive prizes.
+Anyone can play, but only eligible teams were able to win and receive prizes.

 Absolutely!
-In fact we have several homeschool teams signed up already.
+In fact we have several homeschool teams who played in both picoCTF 2013 and 2014.
 Unfortunately, most homeschools will not be eligible for school prizes, but can still win team prizes.

 Attacking the scoring server, other teams, or machines not explicitly designated as targets is cheating.
 This includes both breaking into such machines and denying others access to them (for example, by altering a key or ping-flooding).
 Sharing keys or providing overly-revealing hints with other teams is cheating, as is being directly assisted by personnel outside the team (using tools from the internet is OK; asking people on the internet to help you solve the problem is not).
 We encourage you to solve problems in novel and creative ways using all available resources, but we do require that you solve them yourselves.